 This type of Third Party Make Call is used by many types of applications such as Office Automation, Messaging, and OCM applications for Preview Dialing.
 It is defined as a call that is originated from a station with all Direct-Agent or Supervisor-Assist call options turned off.
-The call is set up by the adjunct on behalf of a station extension (calling party) to an on- or off-PBX called endpoint.
+The call is set up by the adjunct on behalf of a station extension (calling party) to an on- or off-ECS called endpoint.

 The adjunct must provide the calling party origination and the called party destination addresses.
 Valid originators for this type of call include all station extensions.
-Valid destinations are on-PBX extensions (including VDNs) and off-PBX numbers.
+Valid destinations are on-ECS extensions (including VDNs) and off-ECS numbers.
 All trunk types (including ISDN-PRI) are supported as facilities for reaching called endpoints for outbound User-Classified calls.
 Call progress feedback messages are reported as events across the BRI ASAI interface.
-Answer supervision and call classifiers are not used for this type of call.
+Answer supervision and call classifiers are not needed for this type of call because the user (agent) will determine the outcome of the call.